Season:

 Dates and prices

 Take it easy on a laid-back road trip.
 This self-drive tour is for travelers who appreciate a slower pace and the chance to get to know this wonderful country and its people.
-The route includes the magnificent Snæfellsnes peninsula in the west and the beautiful Borgarfjördur Eystri in east of the country, plus all manner of amazing sights in between.
+The route includes the magnificent Snaefellsnes peninsula in the west and the beautiful Borgarfjordur Eystri in the east of the country, plus all manner of amazing sights in between.
 This truly is an unforgettable journey of discovery.

 Drive around Iceland in your own pace